Skip to content

 The main difference between the Kas glute bridge vs. the hip thrust is in how the exercises are performed and what they are used for.

-The Kas glute bridge focuses on isolating and targeting the glute muscles with a raised surface like a bench.
+The Kas glute bridge focuses on isolating the glutes and promoting time under tension.
 The hip thrust, on the other hand, is intended for rapid activation and explosiveness.

-Both exercises target the same muscle regions, however, the Kas glute bridge focuses on muscle growth and strength with time under tension, whereas the hip thrust focuses on fast muscle activation through high-tempo repetitions.
+Both exercises target the same muscle regions, however, the Kas glute bridge focuses on muscle growth and constant strength, whereas the hip thrust focuses on fast muscle activation through high-tempo repetitions.

 Are Kas Glute Bridges more effective than Hip Thrusts?